cse112-sp20/Cloud-9-Leaderboard/README.md

   - This guide contains all the documentation and guides in order to work on this project yourself.

 ---

+## Release Notes

+Users appreciate release notes as you update your extension.

+### 2.0.0

+Initial release of Cloud9 Leaderboard extension.

 ## FAQ